hindicator/Bind9-DNS-Setup/README.md

 sudo named-checkzone example.com /etc/bind/db.example.com
 ```

-## You can find information in the configuration files about more manipulations
+## You can find information in the configuration files for more manipulations